Protect the Industry and Support the Right to Rent

 Through the Right to Rent, donations are collected from property management companies and allocated to protect travelers’ rights to choose the type of accommodation they want.
 It helps to protect the rights of property owners to rent their vacation homes and businesses’ rights to rent vacation properties.

-Inhabit IQ’s integration software facilitates revenue through an add-on donation per guest booking realized, typically included as an administration or program fee within the reservation.
+Participating software (PMS systems) facilitate an add-on donation per guest booking realized, typically included as an administration or program fee within the reservation.
 These contributions will support the fight against unfair regulations, and to fund specific VRMA media and legislative outreach objectives, as well as data compilation and analysis to support further industry initiatives.

 How does the Right to Rent program work?

-All revenue generated through donations flow seamlessly from the participating company’s general ledger to the VRMA Right to Rent Fund as an ordinary month-end disbursement.
+Revenue generated will be shown on the participating company’s general ledger to the VRMA Right to Rent Fund as an ordinary month-end disbursement.
 The PMS system provides real-time reporting and tracking of all funds collected.
+Participating companies can also work directly with VRMA for additional ways to contribute, including sending checks or transferring money to the VRMA Right to Rent program.

 What does the Right to Rent program fund?